 Be the Difference in a Student’s Life

-Giving back to the School of Business offers alumni, and friends of Mason, the opportunity to help shape our future.
+Giving back to the Costello College of Business offers alumni, and friends of Mason, the opportunity to help shape our future.

 There are few ways to give back that is as meaningful as donating to a scholarship.
 The support donors provide to students assists them in completing their degree, where in some instances, they would not have been able to continue without this financial support.
 The generosity of donors is always met with great gratitude by student recipients.
 By providing students with this opportunity, we help contribute towards creating a better future for everyone.

 - The Donald G. Costello College of Business scholarship luncheon brings together recipients and donorsNovember 28, 2023The scholarship luncheon, held each fall by the Donald G. Costello College of Business at George Mason University, brings together scholarship donors with the student recipients of those scholarships.
 On Tuesday, November 7, the latest group of donors and awardees gathered to build connections and share inspiration.

 - April 7, 2023Accounting undergraduate student Natalie Nguyen continues to address the needs of others while experiencing her own personal growth during her academic journey at the School of Business.

 - March 3, 2023Always helping underserved communities both near and far, Venkat Kodumudi, MBA ’10, and his wife Dr. Mysore Maitri have founded the Prema Endowed Scholarship to support School of Business students at the institution that they greatly value.

 - January 17, 2023Emerging Business Leader Award recipient Kimberly Biscoe chose Mason's MBA program to help her take her career to the next level.